A Returning Student's Speech:

 Congratulations to all who graduate tonight and to every hard working and talented student that has received awards and accolades.
 But I also need to acknowledge and congratulate every student who has used the most powerful word in their vocabulary... the word YES.

-But there is another powerful word that needs recognition... the use of the word NO. I congratulate those who have courageously said NO to drugs, sex and other short term highs.
-Saying no to peer pressure and bullies.
-No to graffiti, stealing and senseless acts of destruction.
-For it is the use of this wise and brave little word that defines people.
+But there is another powerful word that needs recognition... the use of the word NO. I congratulate those who have courageously said NO to drugs, being pressured into sex and other short term highs at other peoples expense - and the expense of your wellbeing.
+For saying no to peer pressure and bullies.
+Saying no to graffiti, stealing and acts of destruction that break the hearts and spirits of the affected people.
+For it is the use of this wise and brave little word - NO - that clearly defines people, sets boundaries and resists dark intent.

 Lesson 12, my final lesson: